erhuht/Cool/README.md

 - ``HEIGHT`` is the height of the console.

 ## ``Cool.py``
 This is the original ``Cool.py``.
 It began on a finnish lesson video call during the COVID-19 outbreak.
-It's shows a sine wave with a rising frequency.
+It shows a sine wave with a rising frequency.

 ## ``Cool2.py``
 This one is what I was actually going for with the first one.
 It's basically a pendulum wave illusion.